santiago-elustondo/venn-onboarding/README.md

 - Hooks expose structured state + small, named actions (`onChange`, `onBlur`, `validateNow`, `reset`).
 - I/O adapters accept an `AbortSignal` and never throw for non-abort errors; instead, they return typed error results.
 - Tests prefer behavior verification via the public surface (no internal state peeking).

-## Notes

-  (Phone field is provided from `modules/fields/usePhoneField`.)
-- `AbortSignal.any` is used when available for timeouts; ensure runtime support or adapt with a small helper if needed.

-## License

-MIT